 The Problem #

-As some of the sites grew in volume of content and feature complexity, I upgraded them to Perch’s more advanced developer version, Perch Runway (released 2014).
-Runway has features like collections and dynamic routes making it more akin to popular MVC frameworks like Laravel, and the types of dynamic regions you get in Craft.
+As some of the sites grew in their volume of content and feature complexity, I upgraded them to Perch’s more advanced developer version, Perch Runway (released 2014).
+Runway has features like collections and dynamic routes, making it more akin to popular MVC frameworks like Laravel, and the types of dynamic regions you get in Craft.
 Unlike Laravel and Craft it didn’t have the convenience of Composer to pull in useful packages and facilitate the types of deploy pipelines I had become accustomed to.